- Types of Eczema

-- Moisturizing the skin is similar to rebuilding the first line of defence for the skin.
-With a damaged lipid barrier failing to hold the skin’s moisture, a moisturizer helps keep the skin soft.
+- Moisturising the skin is similar to rebuilding the first line of defence for the skin.
+With a damaged lipid barrier failing to hold the skin’s moisture, a moisturiser helps keep the skin soft.
 Don’t use the ones with alcohol in it as they can sting the skin.
 Go for homemade lotions or ones with pure oil ingredients without preservatives.

 - Pumpkin seed oil, when consumed appropriately, can help rebuild the lipid barrier.
 This would require you to confer with your doctor first before deciding on the quantity of consumption.

 - Showers, when long and hot, dry out the skin than keeping it wet.
-Go for small warm showers and use moisturizers right after you’re done.
+Go for small warm showers and use a moisturiser right after you’re done.

 - Avoid manual shavers and go for electric razors instead to avoid any scratches or injuries to the skin.

 - Vitamin D supplements are useful in these cases as well, as long as you aren’t taking more than your daily requirement.